nextstrain/docs.nextstrain.org/src/guides/share/index.rst

 From the beginning, Nextstrain has focused on open, real-time, pre-publication sharing of results.
 Every situation is different and over time we've tried to develop a range of different approaches to take steps in this direction wherever possible.

-Here is a summary of the different ways one can share data through `nextstrain.org`_ or using the tools which are behind nextstrain:
+Here is a summary of the different ways one can share data through `nextstrain.org`_ or using the tools which are behind Nextstrain:

 +---------------------------------+-----------------------------+---------------------------+--------------------+